Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

-Skunks are mammals identifiable by their characteristic black and white striping.
-Well-known for their unpleasant skunk spray, they produce a foul odor as a means of self-defense.
-These wild creatures have a reputation for scavenging food in human neighborhoods where they are treated as pests.
+Skunks are mammals identifiable by their characteristic black-and-white striping.
+They’re also well-known for their unpleasant “skunk spray,” as they produce a foul odor as a means of self-defense.
+These wild creatures have a reputation for scavenging food in human neighborhoods and are often treated as pests.
 However, some people keep them as domesticated pets in their homes.

-If you are having trouble with skunks invading your trash can every night, you might be probably wondering what foods these creatures eat.
-In the wild, they will mostly feed on insects and small animals.
+If you are having trouble with skunks invading your trash can every night, you might be wondering what foods these creatures naturally eat.
+In the wild, skunks mostly feed on insects and small animals.

 divider-multiprint